Sign in to track your reading

 Set the scene…

-Today we celebrate the story of famous hymn writer, Fanny Crosby.
+Let's celebrate the story of famous hymn writer, Fanny Crosby.
 Throughout her life, she composed over 8,000 gospel hymns, many under pseudonyms.
 Her most well-known songs include Blessed Assurance, To God Be the Glory, Pass Me Not, O Gentle Savior, Safe in the Arms of Jesus, and Rescue the Perishing.